Elizabeth O'Neill Verner

-Elizabeth O'Neill Verner (December 21, 1883 – April 17, 1979) was an artist, author, lecturer, and preservationist who was one of the leaders of the Charleston Renaissance.
+Elizabeth O'Neill Verner (December 21, 1883 – April 17, 1979) was an American artist, author, lecturer, and preservationist who was one of the leaders of the Charleston Renaissance.
 She has been called "the best-known woman artist of South Carolina of the twentieth century."

 Early life and education

 Elizabeth Quale O'Neill was born Dec.
 21, 1883, in Charleston, South Carolina.
 She first studied art with Alice Ravenel Huger Smith.
-In 1901, after attending a Catholic girls’ school in Columbia, S.C., she enrolled at the Pennsylvania Academy of Fine Arts, where she studied for two years with Thomas Anshutz.
+In 1901, after attending a Catholic girls’ school in Columbia, South Carolina, she enrolled at the Pennsylvania Academy of Fine Arts, where she studied for two years with Thomas Anshutz.

 When she left the academy, she taught art in Aiken, South Carolina, for a time.
 She then returned to Charleston, where she took up her art studies with Smith as well as with Gabrielle D. Clements and Ellen Day Hale.
 Inspired by Clements and Hale, she was a founding member of the Charleston Etchers Club and helped to found the Southern States Art League.
 In 1907, she married E. Pettigrew Verner, with whom she had two children.